 Is a Notice of Intent to Make a Bond Claim Required?

-Notice of Intent to Make Bond Claim is not required.
-However, we recommend sending one anyway because the warning that it represents is a “head’s up” that gives all of the interested project stakeholders one last chance to get the payment issue resolved before a bond claim is filed.
+Notice of Intent to Make Bond Claim is not typically required.
+However, Missouri does require that remote suppliers send a notice after they finish the job.
+Whether or not it’s a requirement, we recommend sending a notice of intent anyway because the warning that it represents is a heads up that gives all of the interested project stakeholders one last chance to get the payment issue resolved before a bond claim is filed.

 In fact, sending a Notice of Intent to Make a Bond Claim often spurs by itself, since the other project stakeholders want to do everything they can to avoid a bond claim.